ztomasze/dungeon-jacks/index.md

 ### Supplies

 + 1 x deck of playing cards
-+ 16 x six-sided dice (d6s) - 4 each of four different colors or design.
++ 16 x six-sided dice (d6s) - 4 each of four different colors or design

 You will use only 10 of the dice at a time during a single dungeon crawl, but the game is more enjoyable if you can consistently assign the same color dice to the same suit every time you play.